Skip to main content

 Course Content

-Level 2 Diploma for Hair Professionals:
+Level 2 Diploma for Hair Professional units of study include:

 201 – Consultation